Monday, September 30, 2024

 The photos below are of our spot in the Brugsevaart in the neighbourhood of Brugse Poort in Ghent.
 It was lovely to discover a new area, firstly in the evening when I walked to find a supermarket and met a very friendly chap who chatted to me at length about South Africa (he'd noticed my Africa pendant).
 We then had a calm night and enjoyed walking through the environs in the morning, meeting an array of charming people and delighting in the particular city atmosphere that makes Ghent so special.

-We'd already decided we wanted to spend a few days on the Moervaart (the subject of my next post), but we couldn't leave Ghent without one last night at our favourite place in Gentbrugge.
+We'd already decided we wanted to spend a few days on the Moervaart (the subject of my next post), but we couldn't leave Ghent without one last night at our all-time favourite place in Gentbrugge.
 Even better, this involved making a tour through the city, which we always love doing.
 With the weather back to being picture perfect, our progress along the Leie through the Ketelsvest and into the Schelde was simply a delight.

 I'll let the photos speak for themselves, and finish this post here.
 Enjoy the rest of your week allemaal and I'll introduce you to the Moervaart and Lokeren next time.